 With two viewing alternatives, even the busiest people can take advantage of Grand Rounds:

 Pediatric Pearls.
 Join us three times a year at informative workshops for pediatric healthcare professionals.
 Pediatric Pearls are half-day, interactive seminars held in the Riley Outpatient Center (ROC) conference room.
 They are scheduled three Saturdays throughout the year, usually in January, April and September.
 These conferences are designed to help general practitioners and pediatricians learn about up-to-date, evidenced-based pediatric health topics in a fun, relaxed atmosphere with food, audience participation and time to socialize with peers.
 Stay for the entire session (7:45 am to noon) and earn 3.75 CME credits.
-Registration is available online through the the Indiana University School of Medicine Office of CME.

-Annual Riley at IU Health Pediatric Conference.
+Annual Riley Children's Health Pediatric Conference.
 Held each May in an off-campus venue in Indianapolis, this two-day conference serves primary care pediatric physicians and providers, residents, fellows and medical students.
 Both days include plenary sessions with expert speakers and workshops that encourage new skills in relevant, current, evidenced-based pediatric topics.
 Participants meet with guest speakers and subspecialists from IUSM during scheduled socials and at the Indiana Chapter of the American Academy of Pediatrics Annual Meeting.
 The conference also includes vendor exhibits and opportunities to network with community organizations that serve children.
 Evaluations and CME credit are emailed to participants following the conference.
 To learn more, visit Live Courses and Conferences available on the IUSM website.

 Faculty Development.
 Members of the Department of Pediatrics faculty at IUSM are welcomed into a lively environment for learning and professional development.
 Campus and department workshops are regularly scheduled throughout the academic year.
 Topics cover a range of subjects of interest to faculty, such as medical education, quality and safety, and career development.